WHAT TO EXPECT FROM BOTOX® TREATMENT

 - In each of these studies, BOTOX® was proven to reduce muscle stiffness, using a scale that evaluates how difficult it is for your doctor to move your affected arm or leg

-- People using after BOTOX® treatment showed improvement on a physician scale that evaluated how well patients were doing in their daily lives2
+- Adults receiving BOTOX® treatment showed improvement on a physician scale that evaluated how well they were doing in their daily lives2